CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 ## **Conclusion**

-Through their tireless efforts and a touch of luck, the adventurers have vanquished the Black Spider, thwarted his malevolent schemes, rid Tuntin of the threats posed by the ruffians, and reclaimed the long-lost mine of Wave Echo Cave.
+Through their tireless efforts and a touch of luck, the adventurers have vanquished the Black Spider, thwarted his malevolent schemes, rid Tuntin of the threats posed by the ruffians, and reclaimed the long-lost mine of Tide Echo Cavern.
 Their valorous deeds will be enshrined in the annals of this corner of the Sword Coast.
 In the years to come, the revitalized mines of the Phandelver's Pact will bring substantial wealth to Tuntin, fostering peace and prosperity in the region.

 Burrowbard and Nundro Stoneseeker take charge of the new mine's management.
 In gratitude for the adventurers' service to their family, they generously reward the party with a 10 percent share of the mine's profits.
 Whether the characters opt to settle in Tuntin, restore Tresendar Manor, or seek new adventures elsewhere, the local populace welcomes them with open arms.

 By the culmination of this adventure, the characters should have reached the 5th level.
 If your players wish to continue with their characters, you can utilize the contents of this set to craft your adventures.
-The mysterious map found in Area 14 of Wave Echo Cave offers a potential adventure hook, but feel free to explore alternative ideas by leveraging the monsters, magic items, and locales within this adventure.
+The mysterious map found in Area 14 of Tide Echo Cavern offers a potential adventure hook, but feel free to explore alternative ideas by leveraging the monsters, magic items, and locales within this adventure.
 If you intend to devise adventures for characters beyond the 5th level, you will require the basic rules online or the advanced rulebooks: the Player's Handbook, Narrator's Guide, and Monster Manual.